akosma/TeachingEditor/README.md

 - Chrome 17
 - Safari 5.1
 - Opera 11
+- Mobile Safari for iOS 5.1 on the iPad (in this case, however, scrolling is not possible)

 Pay attention to the fact that the mobile libraries themselves might not be compatible with some of these browsers (in particular, Sencha Touch